Mission & Board

 BOARD OF DIRECTORS

-Miriam Gordon-Stewart - President
+Miriam Gordon-Stewart, President

 Soprano (Opera Australia, Hamburg State Opera, Deutsche Oper Berlin, Bayreuth Festival, Dresden Staatskapelle, Sydney Symphony, Orquestra Gulbenkian, Mannheim, Kassel, State Opera of South Australia, Orchestra Victoria, National Opera Korea, Hannover, The Chatelet), Artistic Director of Victory Hall Opera.

-Brenda Patterson - Secretary
+Brenda Patterson, Secretary

-Mezzo-soprano (Barnard/ Juilliard; The Metropolitan Opera, Florida Grand Opera, Glimmerglass, Opera Colorado, Hamburg State Opera, La Scala, New York Philharmonic), Consultant to Composers-in-Residence (Opera Philadelphia), Vocal Composition Consultant (Juilliard, Mannes), Voice Faculty (University of Virginia), Director of Music for Victory Hall Opera.
+Mezzo-soprano (Barnard/ Juilliard; The Metropolitan Opera, Florida Grand Opera, Glimmerglass, Opera Colorado, Hamburg State Opera, La Scala, New York Philharmonic), Consultant to Composers-in-Residence (Opera Philadelphia), Vocal Composition Consultant (Juilliard, Mannes), Voice Faculty (University of Virginia), Director of Music of Victory Hall Opera.

 Poet / Author/ Playwright (Sonata Mulattica, Collected Poems 1974-2004, The Darker Face of the Earth) ; Librettist (Seven for Luck with composer John Williams); Pulitzer Prize (Thomas and Beulah), U.S.Poet Laureate (1993-95), National Humanities Medal (President Clinton 1996), National Medal of Arts (President Obama 2011).
 25 Honorary Doctorates.